GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/sharepoint-setup.md

 | **Target Folder** | (Optional) Specific folder within the library | `Vendor Invoices/Fusion` |

 {: .warning }
-**Security Note**: Transmit the client secret securely (encrypted email, secure portal, or phone call).
+Transmit the client secret securely (encrypted email, secure portal, or phone call).
 Do not send it in plain text email.

 ## Folder Structure and File Naming

-Fusion will organize uploaded invoices using the following structure:
+Fusion will organize uploaded invoices using the format you specify.
+The following structure is typical:

 ```
 📁 [Document Library]